peppelinux/UniTools/IPSec/README.md

 BUILD_CA_CERTS="1"
 ````

-Once strongwan beign started you can copy $SERVER_CA_CERT to your client.
+Once strongwan beign started you can copy $SERVER_CA_CERT to your clients.
-In clients/ folder there are some example, test log and screenshot.
+In clients/ folder there are some example, test log and screenshot, hope you enjoy.

 For Linux strongswan client the $SERVER_CA_CERT must be copied in